Poor dental care causes halitosis (bad breath)

 Switch to sugarless gum and mints.
 Sugarless gum and mints do not leave the sugary deposits in your mouth that contribute to unpleasant breath and tooth decay.
 In addition to temporarily improving breath quality, using sugar-free gum and mints can improve saliva flow when consumed after a meal, thereby combating the long-term causes of bad breath.

 When you have the urge to take a puff, switch to mints and sugarless gum.
-That way it won’t leave sugary deposits in your mouth that what contributes to those unpleasant breath and tooth decay, Using sugar-free gum and mints helps temporarily to improve breath quality and saliva flow.
+That way it won’t leave sugary deposits in your mouth that contributes to those unpleasant breath and tooth decay, Using sugar-free gum and mints helps temporarily to improve breath quality and saliva flow.

 Which doctors may treat bad breath?

 You are frustrated and angry with yourself at the same time.
 Your home oral-care routine to combat bad breath is not working.
-You have followed all steps like brushing your gums, tongue and teeth and, even floss your teeth after each meal but to no effect.
+You have followed all steps like brushing your gums, tongue and teeth and, even flossing your teeth after each meal but to no effect.
 Your bad breath is not letting up and in fact, it is getting worse!
 If nothing helps, is time you should visit your doctor or dentist to check if there are any issues.

-Check your infants or young children of any signs of bad breath.
+Check your infants or young children for any signs of bad breath.
 It may be an indication of an infection or an underlying undiagnosed health issue.
 Bring your child to see a dentist or paediatrician straight away.
 For young and old, the simplest way to combat bad breath is to do a check-up with your dentist at least once or twice a year.

 “You DON’T have to suffer from the humiliation of bad breath anymore!”

-You learn about the cause of bad breath and you also learn about that mouth and dental care.
+You learn about the cause of bad breath and you also learn about the mouth and dental care.
 You tried to mask it when the cure you have is ineffective.
 Click here to learn more about a digital program consisting of a completely safe and 100% NATURAL way to stop bad breath from the comfort of one’s home.

 “He found a new way to cover up his bad breath.
 He holds up his arms.”-Rodney Dangerfield